Asghar Farhadi: Social and class structures

 Farhadi's films present a microcosm of modern Iran and explore the inevitable complications that arise via class, gender, and religious differences.
 For example, his 2011 film A Separation portrays various intractable conflicts and arguments that force the characters to reflect on the moral grounds of their own decisions.

 In her article, "Through the Looking Glass: Reflexive Cinema and Society in Post-Revolution Iran", Norma Claire Moruzzi writes:

-The film critic Roger Ebert in his Movie Yearbook 2013 writes this about Farhadi's craft depicting social relations:
+The film critic Roger Ebert in his Movie Yearbook 2013, writes this about Farhadi's craft depicting social relations:

 In the introduction to her 2014 book Asghar Farhadi: Life and Cinema, film critic Tina Hassannia writes:

 In Farhadi's films, Iran is depicted as having a rigid class system that endures across the history of pre- and post-revolutionary Iran.
-Farhadi films the complexities of everyday life in contemporary Iran, with a particular focus on the ways in which diverse perspectives are embedded within social structures such as class and gender.
-Farhadi has his own style like "open ending movies", being realistic and "narrative gaps".
+Farhadi films the complexities of everyday life in contemporary Iran, focusing on how diverse perspectives are embedded within social structures such as class and gender.
+Farhadi has his style like "open ending movies", being realistic and "narrative gaps".

 Cultural norms

 Farhadi's films frequently criticize divisions in Iranian society along class, gender and religious lines.
 However, they are notable for their subtlety of treatment.
-Farhadi himself has never rejected Iran, most of his films are deeply rooted in urban Iranian society, and he has frequently expressed his commitment to the country and its people, most notably on the two occasions when he won the Academy Award.
+Farhadi himself has never rejected Iran, most of his films are deeply rooted in urban Iranian society, and he has frequently expressed his commitment to the country and its people, most notably on the two occasions he won the Academy Award.
 When he picked up the award for A Separation, he dedicated the win to the Iranian nation.
-When The Salesman won the prize a few years later, Farhadi declined to attend the event in protest at the policies of the American administration.
+When The Salesman won the prize a few years later, Farhadi declined to attend the event in protest of the Trump travel ban.

 What is less noticed is his veiled criticism of religious standards in Iran.
-His debut feature Dancing in the Dust opens with the Islamic invocation Bismillahir Rahmanir Rahim (In the name of Allah, the most benevolent, the most merciful) just as a hand cleans a car window to reveal a large statue of a man, situated on a pedestal in a street.
-Idolatry is forbidden in Islam, and the construction of human statues likewise discouraged in strict interpretations.
-For his second film, Beautiful City, Farhadi repeated a similar cinematic trick; as a prison microphone blares out the Bismillah phrase, it is revealed that a young man is carving human figurines.
+His debut feature Dancing in the Dust opens with the Islamic invocation Bismillahir Rahmanir Rahim (In the name of Allah, the most benevolent, the most merciful) just as a hand cleans a car window to reveal a large statue of a man, situated on a pedestal in the street.
+Idolatry is forbidden in Islam, and the construction of human statues is likewise discouraged in strict interpretations.
+For his second film, Beautiful City, Farhadi repeated a similar cinematic trick; as a prison loudspeaker blares out the Bismillah phrase, it is revealed that a young man is carving human figurines.
 Neither film has been released in the West, and they have not been seen as widely as his latter films.

 Influences

-In 2012, Farhadi participated in the Sight & Sound film polls of that year.
-Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films of their choice.
+In 2012, Farhadi participated in that year's Sight & Sound film polls.
+Held every ten years to select the greatest films of all time, contemporary directors were asked to select ten films.
 Farhadi's choices are listed below: